 What You Need to Know About Barber

-Barber Example Provide barbering services, such as cutting, trimming, shampooing, and styling hair, trimming beards, or giving shaves.
+Barber Job Description Provide barbering services, such as cutting, trimming, shampooing, and styling hair, trimming beards, or giving shaves.

 - Measure, fit, and groom hairpieces.

 - Cut and trim hair according to clients' instructions or current hairstyles, using clippers, combs, hand-held blow driers, and scissors.